Viki2608/DevOps-Project/README.md

    - *Challenge*: Why `access_config` (EKS Access Entries) or the traditional `aws-auth` ConfigMap was not explicitly added to the EKS module.
    - *Resolution*: By default, Amazon EKS automatically grants the IAM principal (User or Role) that creates the cluster `system:masters` permissions in the cluster's RBAC configuration.
 Since the same IAM identity running the Terraform script will also be interacting with the cluster, explicitly defining `access_config` (the new EKS Access API) or the legacy `aws-auth` ConfigMap is not strictly necessary for initial bootstrapping and access.

-## Improvements and Security Best Practices (To Be Implemented)

-### 1. ECR Image Pulls via AWS Backbone
-Currently, EKS nodes in private subnets pull images from ECR by routing traffic through the NAT Gateway and over the public internet before reaching ECR.
-**Improvement**: We can configure **VPC Endpoints** (AWS PrivateLink) for ECR to keep this traffic entirely within the AWS backbone.
-This improves security by preventing traffic from traversing the internet, and also reduces NAT Gateway data processing costs.
-We would need to create:
+## 📝 Next Steps (TODOs)

+### 🔒 Security Configurations
-- Interface VPC Endpoints for ECR API (`com.amazonaws.<region>.ecr.api`) and Docker registry (`com.amazonaws.<region>.ecr.dkr`).
-- A Gateway VPC Endpoint for S3 (`com.amazonaws.<region>.s3`), as ECR stores image layers in S3.
+- [ ] **ECR Image Pulls via AWS Backbone**: Configure Interface VPC Endpoints for ECR API/Docker registry and a Gateway VPC Endpoint for S3 to keep image pull traffic entirely within the AWS backbone.

-### 2. Additional Security Best Practices
-Based on a review of the current infrastructure, the following best practices are recommended for future iterations:
-- **Dynamic Vault Secrets**: Transition from Vault's KV (Key-Value) engine (currently used for static passwords) to the Database secret engine.
-This will allow Vault to automatically generate dynamic, short-lived database credentials on-demand for the application, significantly improving security.
+- [ ] **Dynamic Vault Secrets**: Transition from Vault's KV engine to the Database secret engine for dynamic, short-lived database credentials.
-- **Vault PKI for mTLS**: Utilize the Vault PKI (Public Key Infrastructure) secret engine to issue short-lived TLS certificates.
-This can be used to enforce mutual TLS (mTLS) for secure, encrypted pod-to-pod communication within the cluster.
+- [ ] **Vault PKI for mTLS**: Utilize the Vault PKI secret engine to issue short-lived TLS certificates and enforce mutual TLS (mTLS) for pod-to-pod communication.
-- **EKS Secrets Encryption**: Enable envelope encryption for Kubernetes Secrets in EKS using an AWS KMS key.
-Currently, secrets are encrypted by default at the EBS volume level, but KMS integration provides an additional layer of defense-in-depth.
+- [ ] **EKS Secrets Encryption**: Enable envelope encryption for Kubernetes Secrets in EKS using an AWS KMS key.
-- **Network Policies (Pod Isolation)**: Implement a Kubernetes CNI that supports Network Policies (like Calico or Cilium) to enforce a "default deny" rule for pod-to-pod communication, ensuring pods can only talk to intended destinations.
+- [ ] **Network Policies (Pod Isolation)**: Implement a Kubernetes CNI that supports Network Policies (e.g., Calico or Cilium) to enforce a "default deny" rule.
-- **AWS WAF**: Attach AWS Web Application Firewall to the Application Load Balancer to protect the application against common exploits like SQL injection and cross-site scripting (XSS).
+- [ ] **AWS WAF**: Attach AWS Web Application Firewall to the Application Load Balancer to protect against common web exploits.
-- **Amazon GuardDuty for EKS**: Enable GuardDuty EKS Protection to continuously monitor Kubernetes audit logs and detect malicious or suspicious activity within the cluster.
+- [ ] **Amazon GuardDuty for EKS**: Enable GuardDuty EKS Protection for continuous monitoring of Kubernetes audit logs.
-- **Container Vulnerability Scanning**: Enable basic or enhanced scanning in Amazon ECR to automatically scan Docker images for OS and package vulnerabilities on push.
+- [ ] **Container Vulnerability Scanning**: Enable enhanced scanning in Amazon ECR to automatically scan Docker images on push.

+### 📊 Observability Setup
+- [ ] **Fluent Bit Log Forwarding**: Deploy and configure Fluent Bit resources to collect container logs and forward them to Grafana/Loki.
+- [ ] **Grafana Dashboard Creation**: Create and import comprehensive Grafana dashboards for application-specific metrics and infrastructure monitoring.
+- [ ] **Metric-Based Alerts**: Configure Prometheus Alertmanager rules to trigger alerts based on critical metrics (e.g., high CPU/Memory usage, pod crash loops).
+- [ ] **Log-Based Alerts**: Set up alerting mechanisms based on specific log patterns (e.g., application errors, unauthorized access attempts) using Grafana Loki.

+### 🚀 Other Important Steps
+- [ ] **Automated Backups**: Implement automated backup and snapshot policies for the RDS PostgreSQL database.
+- [ ] **Disaster Recovery Testing**: Define and test a comprehensive disaster recovery (DR) plan.
+- [ ] **Cost Optimization**: Analyze resource usage and implement cost-saving measures like Spot Instances for non-critical workloads.